terrafarm/content-library/content/pages/about.md

 # Technical

-Check out the Terrafarm CSA software stack on [Stackshare](https://stackshare.io/terrafarm/terrafarm).
 The Terrafarm content library is powered by a custom software stack called [Masochist](https://github.com/wincent/masochist).

-Thanks to [@calebmer](http://calebmer.com) and [@dphaener](https://github.com/dphaener) for their contributions to the code base.
-The barn icon and wheat icon were created by Ron Scott and anbileru adaleru with the [Noun Project](https://thenounproject.com/).
-Thanks to [Fairpixels](http://fairpixels.co/) for their work on the logo.</P>

 # Other places to find Terrafarm online